Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Introduction

-The unit inclusion in a braided tensor category $\VV\in BrTens$ gives a braided monoidal functor $\eta: Vect_k\to \VV$.
-Using Definition \ref{defAF}, it induces a $Vect_k$-$\VV$-central algebra $\AA_\eta$, i.e. a 1-morphism in $BrTens$.
-When we think of this morphism as an object of the oplax arrow category $BrTens^\to$, we denote it $\Aa_\eta$.
-We are interested in the adjunctibility of $\AA_\eta$ and in its oplax-dualizability, namely in the dualizability of $\Aa_\eta$. \begin{myth}[Theorems \ref{thmVcpgen}, \ref{thmCritnc3d} and \ref{thmCrit3oplax}] Let $\VV\in BrTens$ be a braided tensor category, and $\Aa_\eta$ the object of $BrTens^\to$ induced by the inclusion of the unit.
-Then: \begin{enumerate} \item $\Aa_\eta$ is always 2-dualizable. \end{enumerate} If $\VV$ has enough compact-projectives, then: \begin{enumerate} \item $\Aa_\eta$ is non-compact-3-dualizable if and only if $\VV$ is cp-rigid. \item $\Aa_\eta$ is 3-dualizable if and only if $\VV$ is the free cocompletion of a small rigid braided monoidal category (if and only if $\VV$ is cp-rigid with compact-projective unit). \end{enumerate} \end{myth} We use that the dualizability of $\Aa_\eta$ is equivalent to the dualizability of $\VV$ and the right-adjunctibility of $\AA_\eta$, see \cite[Theorem 7.6]{JFS}.
-We remark that the adjunctibility of $\AA_\eta$ often implies the relevant dualizability of $\VV$, see Remark \ref{rmkAdjImpliesDual}, which is a priori a phenomenon specific to the unit inclusion.
-The dualizability data of $\Aa_\eta$ is obtained by mating (namely composing with some dualizability data of $\VV$) from the adjunctibility data of $\AA_\eta$.
-We study the relation between dualizability properties of $\Aa_\eta$ and adjunctibility properties of $\AA_\eta$ in Section \ref{subsectOplax}. \\ In particular, on the examples of interest for Section \ref{sectAppli}: \begin{corr} Let $\Vv$ be a modular tensor category in the sense of \cite{DGGPR}, $\VV := Ind(\Vv)$ its Ind-completion, and $\Aa_\eta$ induced by the unit inclusion in $\VV$.
-Then: \begin{enumerate} \item If $\Vv$ is semisimple, $\Aa_\eta$ is 3-dualizable and induces a 3-TQFT $\RR_\VV$ with values in $BrTens^\to$. \item If $\Vv$ is non-semisimple, $\Aa_\eta$ is not 3-dualizable, but is non-compact-3-dualizable and induces a non-compact-3-TQFT $\RR_\VV$ with values in $BrTens^\to$. \end{enumerate} \end{corr} Moreover, we know the values of $\RR_\VV$ on elementary handles, they are given by the dualizability data of $\Aa_\eta$.
-In dimension 2, the handle of index 2 is mapped to some mate of $\eta$.
-The handle of index 1 is mapped to some mate of $T$, the monoidal structure.
-And the handle of index 0 is mapped to some mate of $T_{bal}$, where $T_{bal}:\VV \underset{\VV\boxtimes\VV}{\boxtimes}\VV \to \VV$ is induced by $T$ on the relative tensor product.
+We recall Lurie's sketch of proof of the non-compact cobordism hypothesis and introduce the corresponding notion of non-compact-$n$-dualizable object in Section \ref{subsectNonCompact}.
+We characterize oplax-dualizability of the unit inclusion: \begin{myth}[Theorems \ref{thmVcpgen}, \ref{thmCritnc3d} and \ref{thmCrit3oplax}] Let $\VV\in \BrTens$ be a braided tensor category, and $\Aflat_\eta$ the object of $\BrTens^\to$ induced by the inclusion of the unit.
+Then: \begin{enumerate} \item $\Aflat_\eta$ is always 2-dualizable. \end{enumerate} If $\VV$ has enough compact-projectives, then: \begin{enumerate} \item $\Aflat_\eta$ is non-compact-3-dualizable if and only if $\VV$ is cp-rigid. \item $\Aflat_\eta$ is 3-dualizable if and only if $\VV$ is the free cocompletion of a small rigid braided monoidal category if and only if $\VV$ is cp-rigid with compact-projective unit. \end{enumerate} \end{myth} In particular, on the examples of interest for Section \ref{sectAppli}: \begin{corr} Let $\Vv$ be a modular tensor category in the sense of \cite{DGGPR}, $\VV := Ind(\Vv)$ its Ind-completion, and $\Aflat_\eta$ induced by the unit inclusion in $\VV$.
+Then: \begin{enumerate} \item If $\Vv$ is semisimple, $\Aflat_\eta$ is 3-dualizable and induces a 3-TQFT $\RR_\VV$ with values in $\BrTens^\to$. \item If $\Vv$ is non-semisimple, $\Aflat_\eta$ is not 3-dualizable, but is non-compact-3-dualizable and induces a non-compact-3-TQFT $\RR_\VV$ with values in $\BrTens^\to$. \end{enumerate} \end{corr} We describe the dualizability data of $\Aflat_\eta$ explicitly, which gives the values of $\RR_\VV$ on elementary handles.
+In dimension 2, the handle of index 2 is mapped to some mate of the unit inclusion $\eta$.
+The handle of index 1 is mapped to some mate of the tensor product $T$.
+And the handle of index 0 is mapped to some mate of the ``balanced tensor product" $T_{bal}:\VV \underset{\VV\boxtimes\VV}{\boxtimes}\VV \to \VV$ which is induced by $T$ on the relative tensor product.